 - Burn injuries.

 Most of us live from pay packet to pay packet, if the worst was to happen, it can significantly drain you and your family’s financial means.
 If you suffer injuries and cannot work, you may be losing income as well as the costs of your medical, rehabilitation, medications and travel costs which add up very quickly.

 If you aren’t at work earning an income, it is difficult to be able to fund the costs associated with your medical and rehabilitation treatment privately.
 However, there are occasions where you can ask an insurer to pay for your expenses to get treatment and rehabilitation as soon as you commence a claim.

 We can help you make claims for your expenses to be funded by any relevant insurer to help you make the best possible recovery.

 The sooner you can access rehabilitation, the more likely it is that you can make the best possible recovery from your injuries.
 Of course, the long term outcome of some injuries could be minor (for example some ongoing “niggling” pain an discomfort which might impact you) or they could be severe and catastrophic (like a spinal cord injury or brain injury) and everything in between.

 Our professional Brisbane based compensation lawyers can help you to work through the legal issues about your right to access lump sum compensation.

 Compensation law is difficult and complex area to navigate particularly when you are not experienced in litigation.

 When you are injured and cannot work, this is a stressful time and having to deal with insurers may make the claim process an even more difficult one to navigate by yourself.

-You will need experienced and professional compensation lawyers to assist you in the claim process, managing the insurance companies and helping you to access all the benefits that you may be entitled to.
+You will need professional and experienced compensation lawyers to assist you in the claim process, managing the insurance companies and helping you to access all the benefits that you may be entitled to.